 Suddenly, web developers had to design websites more than one screen.
 With millions of people using the iPhone to browse the Internet, they had to worry about how their websites look on comparably tiny smartphone screens.

-Well, this is only one example of how technology managed to change web design.
+Well, this is only one example of how technology managed to change web design and leave some design trends as nostalgia.
 With technology changing and developing at the speed of light nowadays, the influence on the web is even more profound.
 In this article, let’s talk about some of the most interesting examples of technology changing the world of web design.

 1. Accelerated Mobile Pages (AMP) Have Become a Must